cloudboss/keights/README.md

 ## Keeping up to date

 Keep your cluster up to date by modifying any of the files in your directory and rerunning `deploy`.
 For example, you may update the Kubernetes version by modifying the versions of the roles in `requirements.yml` when there is a new Keights release.
-Keights strives to be able to make this transition smoothly, and tests each build to be upgradeable from the previous minor release.
+Keights strives to be able to make this transition smoothly, and tests each build to be upgradeable from the previous Kubernetes minor release.

 Note that some changes to parameters could result in changes which are not backwards compatible.
 You should *always* run such updates on an identically configured test cluster before running on a live system.